-Light brown sugar: This is granulated sugar with the molasses added back in after processing, but it contains fewer molasses than its darker counterpart.
+Light brown sugar: This is granulated sugar with the molasses added back in after processing, but it contains less molasses than its darker counterpart.
 The flavor is slightly less intense than dark brown sugar, but you can use the two interchangeably.

 Dark brown sugar: Like light brown sugar, this is simply granulated sugar with the molasses added back in after processing.
 The molasses adds a dark color, a stronger flavor, and the tendency to clump or harden.
 Dark brown sugar is used in many baked goods, including gingerbread.